The aim and principles of risk management

 Supplier and sub-contractor risk

 The supply management units have a unified process for managing and controlling Wärtsilä’s supplier network, and for verifying that the suppliers’ performance meets Wärtsilä’s expectations.
 Supplier performance is, therefore, continuously measured.
-A key activity in managing business continuity planning is the continuous assessment of business interruption risks, which is carried out in cooperation with the company’s suppliers.
+A key activity in managing business continuity planning is the regular assessment of business interruption risks, which is carried out in cooperation with the company’s suppliers.
 Several supplier risk audits have been completed jointly with the insurer as one means of mitigating risk.
 These audits are now one of the regular tasks for the supply category managers and the Risk Management function.

 Wärtsilä has developed its supply related activities by creating close collaboration and long-term relationships with its main suppliers.
 This cooperation creates a common view towards values and goals, which in turn supports the management of Wärtsilä’s strategic risks.
 To further mitigate supplier and sub-contractor risks, a comprehensive follow-up of suppliers’ credit worthiness has been established.
 Supplier related risks for key components are mitigated by establishing dual- or multi-sourcing.